synapsecns/sanguine/packages/docs/docs/consensus/glossary.md

     1. Unknown: This agent was not found in the agent set.
     2. Active: This is an active agent.
     3. Unstaking: Agent has unstaked and is waiting for the [Unbonding Period](#unbonding-period).
-    4. Resting: Agent still has posted bond but currently down and not actively participating in the protocol for whatever reason.
+    4. Resting: Agent still has posted bond but currently is down and not actively participating in the protocol for whatever reason.
     5. Fraudulent: Agent has been accused of fraud by a [Guard](#guard).
     6. Slashed: Agent was found guilty of fraud and slashed.
 2.  **Domain**: Will be 0 if it is a [Guard](#guard) or set to a specific chain id if it is a [Notary](#notary).